 Most tattoo studios use a machine called a thermal-fax to make their stencils.
 This saves on literally hours of tracing time by simply inserting your tattoo design into the machine, and it transfers it onto a special thermal paper in seconds.

 Once your stencil is ready, it's time to create the transfer onto your skin.
 Some artists will use soap or water to moisten the skin, and some will use stick deodorant.
 These aid in making the design transfer better and darker onto your skin.
 When the paper is pulled away from your skin, it will leave you with a purple-ish blue likeness of your future tattoo.
+Once you approve of how everything looks, you're ready to go.

 It is at this time that your artist will start preparing their tattoo machine.
 The inks will be placed in little tiny cups called ink caps, and the needles and tubes will be removed from their sterile pouches and placed in the machine.
 Clean, distilled water will be poured into a cup for cleaning the needles during the tattoo process and to change from one color to the next.
 Some A&D ointment or Vaseline will be placed on a clean surface for your use only.